On S-Finite Measures and Kernels: Lebesgue Decomposition

 \section{Lebesgue Decomposition}

-While the Radon-Nikod\'ym theorem is a powerful tool for comparing kernels, it does not typically apply to any given pair of kernels $k,l$, as not usually $k\lli l$.
+While the Radon-Nikod\'ym theorem is a powerful tool for comparing kernels, it does not typically apply to an arbitrary pair of kernels $k,l$, since usually $k\lli l$ does not hold.
 The Lebesgue decomposition theorem gives an analysis of the relationship between an arbitrary pair of well-behaved kernels.
-Typically, it is phrased for $\sigma$-finite measures and it appears as \citep[Theorem 1.28]{kallenberg2017random} for $\sigma$-finite kernels.
+It is typically phrased for $\sigma$-finite measures and appears as \citep[Theorem 1.28]{kallenberg2017random} for $\sigma$-finite kernels.
 In this section, we generalise the result to s-finite kernels.